 We made our way along the traverse under Wapta Mt and Mt Field.
 Coming up to the drainage that leads to Mt Field we had a bet about how long it would take us.
 From what I remembered my guess was way off.
 We looked back to the slopes below Mt Field from Burgess Pass and were able to spot a blue structure at the end of the trail to the Burgess Shale.
 I have seen quite a few documentaries about the Burgess Shale including a recent one on CBC and knowing the actual location of the shale beds gave me more context about the shows I had watched.

 We arrived back at the car at 6:30 pm.
 I decided that I really was not too keen on trying to complete the hike as it was still smokey and it was just as likely that the smoke would blow back in then actually clear off.
-The best idea would have been to have stayed at Yoho Lake CG and enjoyed a relaxing afternoon since Emily had a permit for another night.
+The best idea would have been to have stayed at Yoho Lake CG and enjoyed a relaxing afternoon since Micah had a permit for another night.
 In the end the smoke did actually clear off.
 While I was disappointed not be hiking I still feel I made the best decision with the information I had.
 We had one more little adventure before we were finished.
 I put the Spot device on the roof of the car to get a clearer signal to let people know where we were.
 I then forgot about the Spot up on the roof and drove home.
 Arriving back in driveway I was surprised and happy to see that the Spot had stayed in place and made the trip home successfully.